Medical expert of the article

 4.7 |

-When evaluating the results of the study, it should be borne in mind that a number of drugs (synthetic gestagens) widely used for the treatment of miscarriage, activate the synthesis of beta-chorionic gonadotropin.
-In multiple pregnancies, the content of beta-chorionic gonadotropin in the blood increases in proportion to the number of fruits.
+When evaluating the results of the study, it should be taken into account that a number of drugs (synthetic gestagens), widely used to treat miscarriage, activate the synthesis of beta-chorionic gonadotropin.
+In multiple pregnancies, the content of beta-chorionic gonadotropin in the blood increases proportionally to the number of fetuses.